 James Beaton (M.A., B.A.), Office Manager

 James is a writer who has held a number of positions prior to becoming the Office Manager for Anima Leadership.
-James came to to Toronto to work on a PhD in Sociology after he completed a Master’s of Arts in Sociology at the University of Victoria focusing on the privatisation of education.
+James came to to Toronto to work on a PhD in Sociology after he completed a Master’s of Arts in Sociology at the University of Victoria focusing on the privatization of education.
 He has worked as a researcher at both the National and Provincial level for the Canadian Federation of Students.
 James has worked with the Centre for Research on Work and Society as well as on the Gender Work database at York University.
 James brings administrative experience from the Ministry of Training Colleges and Universities and the Ministry of Education where he most recently worked prior to Anima Leadership.
-He plans to balance his work life at Anima Leadership with his creative writing which he hopes to develop over the next couple of years.
+He balances his work life at Anima with his passion for creative writing and caring for his two cats, Billy and Boo.

 Associates – Europe

-Christien Oudshoorn (Bachelors and Masters in Communication Sciences), Associate
+Christien Oudshoorn (Bachelor & Masters in Communication Sciences), Associate

-Christien has been working with groups and individuals for almost a decade.
-She has a background in communication and a strong commitment to helping both youth and adults, find authentic ways of developing their leadership skills.
-She has been actively involved in designing and leading programs for integration and leadership in the context of Europe, Canada and Latin America over the past years.
+Christien is based in The Netherlands but has been working internationally with groups and individuals for over 15 years.
+She has a background in communications and a strong commitment to helping both youth and adults find authentic ways of developing their leadership skills.
+She has been actively involved in designing and leading programs on integration and leadership in the context of Europe, Canada and Latin America over the past decade.
 She has extensive experience in both the profit and the not-for profit sector.
 Participants describe Christien as committed, knowledgeable, respectful and engaging.
 They appreciate her ability to challenge in a way that is both stimulating and empowering.